 If you can’t pay your bill, call the lender.
 These institutions are more likely to accommodate your needs if you seek their help right away.
 Perhaps you can get a deferral or lowered payments.

-Stay in touch with your lender before and after college.
-Always update them with changes to your personal information.
+Stay in touch with the lenders both while in college and after college.
+Make sure to let them know anytime your address or other information changes.
 That way, you can be contacted as soon as possible if the lender is making any changes to your account.
-You also need to make them aware of when you withdraw from college, transfer between schools or graduate.
+Let them know when you graduate, if you change schools or even if you drop out.

 One way to reduce student before it occurs is to take Advanced Placement classes and courses offering dual credit while you are still in high school.
 Your grades in these courses and the test results could result in your not needing these classes for college, which lowers the number of course hours you need to pay for.